 Does this also mean that women shouldn't wear jewelry?

-"Likewise, I want women to adorn themselves with proper clothing, modestly and discreetly, not with braided hair and gold or pearls or costly garments; 10 but rather by means of good works, as befits women making a claim to godliness.
+1 Timothy 2:9-13, "Likewise, I want women to adorn themselves with proper clothing, modestly and discreetly, not with braided hair and gold or pearls or costly garments; 10 but rather by means of good works, as befits women making a claim to godliness.
 11 Let a woman quietly receive instruction with entire submissiveness.
 12 But I do not allow a woman to teach or exercise authority over a man, but to remain quiet.
-13 For it was Adam who was first created, and then Eve," (1 Tim.
-2:9-13).
+13 For it was Adam who was first created, and then Eve."

 The problem here is that multifaceted.
 First, the objection ignores what the scriptures plainly teach about the elder being the husband of one wife.
 Second, it fails to address the real issue of biblical headship residing in the male.
 Third, it fails to properly exegete the scripture in question.

-In 1 Tim.
-2:9-13 Paul tells us that women should be modestly dressed.
-He uses the example of the then present day adornment as an example of what not to do.
+In 1 Timothy 2:9-13, Paul tells us that women should be modestly dressed.
+He uses the example of the then present-day adornment as an example of what not to do.
 This is a culturally based assessment by Paul.
 Notice that Paul emphasizes good works and godliness as a qualifier (as does Peter, see 1 Pet.
 3:2).
 This is not a doctrinal statement tied to anything other than being a godly woman in appearance as well as attitude.

 In verse 11, Paul says that a woman should quietly receive instruction.
-Please note that "The word, heµsychia, translated “quietness” in 1 Timothy 2:11 and silent in verse 12, does not mean complete silence or no talking.
+Please note that "The word, hesuchia, translated “quietness” in 1 Timothy 2:11 and silent in verse 12, does not mean complete silence with no talking.
 It is clearly used elsewhere (Acts 22:2; 2 Thes.
-3:12) to mean “settled down, undisturbed, not unruly.
-A different word (sigaoµ) means “to be silent, to say nothing” (cf. Luke 18:39; 1 Cor.
-14:34).”3 Paul is advocating orderliness in this verse.
+3:12) to mean “settled down, undisturbed, not unruly."
+A different word (sigao) means “to be silent, to say nothing” (cf. Luke 18:39; 1 Cor.
+14:34)."5 It is not used here.
+So, Paul is advocating orderliness in this verse, not absolute silence.

 Then in verse 12-13, Paul says, "But I do not allow a woman to teach or exercise authority over a man, but to remain quiet.
 13 For it was Adam who was first created, and then Eve."
 Notice that Paul directly relates the authority issue with the created order.
 He does not do this with the woman's dress code.
-Therefore, the dress code is cultural and the authority issue as doctrinal since the latter is tied to the creation order and the dress code and authority issue are not.
+Therefore, the dress code is cultural and the authority issue is doctrinal since the latter is tied to the creation order and the dress code is not.